 - Downstream domestic political risks are likely.
 Migration has increasingly affected electoral debates across the globe in recent years.
 The propaganda campaign Russia and China will unleash to shame the West will likely spill over to European and US elections.
 If the complex humanitarian emergency in Afghanistan spreads to Pakistan, it could affect civil-military relations, compound domestic political instability, and create the conditions for a future coup.

 The Atlantic Council and its partners will explore conducting follow-on games to evaluate these initial insights, identify additional areas of concern, and use the combined results to publish additional insights.
-If you are interested in engaging with us on this series of Afghanistan-related matrix games and foresight work on the geopolitical, counterterrorism, and development concerns linked to the crisis, please contact Cameron Chisholm, executive vice president, DT Institute (Cameron.email@example.com) and Barry Pavel, senior vice president and director, Atlantic Council Scowcroft Center for Strategy and Security (BPavel@atlanticcouncil.org).
+If you are interested in engaging with us on this series of Afghanistan-related matrix games and foresight work on the geopolitical, counterterrorism, and development concerns linked to the crisis, please contact Violet Tsagka, Vice President of Business Development and Communications DT Institute (email@example.com) and Barry Pavel, senior vice president and director, Atlantic Council Scowcroft Center for Strategy and Security (BPavel@atlanticcouncil.org).

 This project was made possible in partnership between The Atlantic Council and DT Institute.